 The Computing & ICT department offer Digital Technologies and Computer Science at GCSE.
 Software Systems Development and Applied ICT (OCR Cambridge Technical Level 3) at Post-16.

 In Key Stage 3 pupils learn a range of essential skills including safeguarding and e-safety, as well as how to make use of audio and video equipment to produce their own digital media.
-Minecraft, Scratch, Game Maker, "Computational thinking" and Web design are part of our Key Stage 3 programming courses.
+Minecraft, Scratch, Game Maker, "Computational thinking" and Web design are part of our Key Stage 3 computer programming courses.
 Pupils also develop their Digital Literacy skills through the use of Audacity, Movie Maker, Prezi, Microsoft Office and Photoshop.

 GCSE ICT is a popular subject in the school.
 Digital Technologies is the new name for the ICT qualification which will begin in September 2017